2017 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 - Get up to $250 for installing a new ENERGY STAR high-efficiency furnace with an ECM (electronically commutated motor).

 - Get up to $400 for UPGRADING to a new ENERGY STAR high-efficiency central air conditioning system.
-Note that in order to qualify for the credit, you must be replacing an old unit, not merely adding an air conditioner to a home where there was none previously.
+Note that you could qualify without an existing central air conditioning unit.

 Union Gas Rebates

-Certain Union Gas customers in Central and Southwestern Ontario can get up to $2500 of their home renovation costs back for certain energy-efficient upgrades to your home, including up to $500 for HVAC systems.
+Anyone in the Union Gas franchise territory in Central and Southwestern Ontario can get up to $2500 of their home renovation costs back for certain energy-efficient upgrades to your home, including up to $500 for HVAC systems.
+The rebate program is available for oil, gas and propane customers even if you’re not a Union Gas customer.

 UPDATE: Union Gas has increased the total available rebates to $5000 (per household), including up to $1000 for a new natural gas furnace or boiler.